chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 =====================================================
 .. tag knife_data_bag_edit

 Use the ``edit`` argument to edit the data contained in a data bag.
-If encryption is being used, the data bag will be decrypted, the data will be made available in the $EDITOR, and then encrypted again before saving it to the Chef server.
+If encryption is being used, the data bag will be decrypted, the data will be made available in the $EDITOR, and then encrypted again before saving it to the Chef Infra Server.

 .. end_tag